stkterry/CAS/README.md

 'a party game in which players complete fill-in-the-blank statements using words or phrases typically deemed as offensive, risque, or politically incorrect.'

-When complete, users be able to start a profile and create or join persistent, real-time games with other players online.
+When complete, users will be able to start a profile and create or join persistent, real-time games with other players online.
 Users will have access to in-game chats, game history, and even player stats/leaderboards.
 Games can be made private, and a password set for sessions with close friends.
 Alternatively,